 1. Click Configuration, click Units.

-2. From this popup, you can Print the Units, or Click View List to show the usual Unit pop-up.
+2. From this popup, you can Print the Units, or Click View List to show the usual Unit A separate part of the business with its own sales and costs. pop-up.

 3. Click the button next to Sort By.
 You can sort by Unit Type or Unit Name.